By Manisha Thakor

 The data may surprise you.
 Academic studies show that women tend to trade, or buy or sell investments, less frequently than men, and as a result generate better investment returns.
-The most famous of these studies comes from the University of California where Professors Odean and Barber found men tend to trade 45% more often than women (with single men trading 67% more frequently than single women!).
+The most famous of comes from the University of California where Professors Odean and Barber found men tend to trade 45% more often than women (with single men trading 67% more frequently than single women!).

 Alas, all that activity did not result in better returns.
 That level of hyperactivity ended up reducing men’s net returns by a painful 2.65% a year.1

 Yet all too often women tell me they feel they “aren't good investors.”